 Amy Andrews has an MFA from the University of Pittsburgh and her spiritual writing has appeared in Creative Nonfiction, River Teeth, and the Bellingham Review.
 She teaches mathematics at Northwestern University and lives in Evanston with her husband and two children.

 Jessica Mesman Griffith has an MFA in writing from the University of Pittsburgh and has published essays in Elle, Creative Nonfiction, and Godspy.
-She lives in Virginia with her husband, writer David Griffith, and their two children.
+She lives in Michigan with her husband, writer David Griffith, and their two children.

 Daily Inspiration for Women: In Daily Inspiration for Women, four authors share their individual, spiritual wisdom in this daily source of strength, solace, and celebration that happen in the seasons of a woman’s life.